xiaohunying/notes/pages/aws-management.md

 ### CloudTrail Logs
 - New log files are created every 5 minutes.
 - Log files are delivered and stored within S3.
+It is in JSON format.
 - Log files can be stored for as long as required allowing you to review the history of all API requests.
 - CloudTrail Log files can also be delivered to CloudWatch Logs for metric monitoring and alerting via SNS.